Communications Operator Job Summary

 Step G $7,809.17

 An additional $100 per month is offered to bilingual employees.
-Permanent employees eligible for $350.00 educational incentive for AA, and $450 per month for BA and/or MA.
+Permanent employees eligible for $350.00 per month educational incentive for AA, and $450 per month for BA and/or MA.

 Holiday Leave: Eight fixed holidays

 Insurance: Medical – SBRPCA offers a cafeteria plan and pays a maximum of $1,250.00 for employee only, $1350 for employee + 1, and $1450 for employee + family per month toward active employees’ premiums for health and dental insurance.
 SBRPCA pays 100% of the premium cost for vision care and $100,000 in life insurance.

 Retirement Plan: The Authority offers excellent retirement benefits, as reflected in the memorandum of understanding for the Communications Operators’ bargaining group.